thinkstylestudio/wp-shopify/wp-content/plugins/easy-digital-downloads/readme.txt

 * New: Added new actions to top and bottom of payment history page
 * New: Added class names to all table rows and cells in the checkout template
 * Fix: Misnamed class on the empty cart element
-* Fix: Bug with button colors when inserting a short code
+* Fix: Bug with button colors when inserting a shortcode
 * Fix: Spelling error in Downloads > Settings > Payment Gateways
 * Fix: Major bug with discount codes that caused the "uses" value to get erased when updated a code
 * Fix: Bug with download sales/earnings stats and variable priced downloads